spencermathews/us-atlas/README.md

+# Changes in this fork

+* remove projection, note original shapefile in X and TopoJSON in Y, which is standard for GeoJSON...?

+---

 # U.S. Atlas TopoJSON

 This repository provides a convenient mechanism for generating TopoJSON files from the [Census Bureau’s](http://www.census.gov/) [cartographic boundary shapefiles](https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html), 2015 edition.